maithili-k/uva-rdm-jan-2024/README.md

-# uva-rdm-jan-2023

-# Course material for iRODS in HPC environments

 ## Goal

 Learning about basic data management principles.
 Using the Research Drive and Yoda services from SURF to test/implement some of the principles in a hands-on session.